Cultivating the Unseen: A Personal Exploration of Interface

 Design Philosophy

-• Custom scripting for animated transitions and layered interactivity
+• Custom JavaScript for transitions and layered interactions

-• Uncommon layout logic including floating UI, hidden panels, and modular loops
+• Floating UI elements, hidden panels, modular loops

 Showcase